Sjohnston3700/CP317_MLS_Project/README.md

 git fetch origin
 git checkout -b python origin/python
 ~~~~
+3. Add an Apache proxy to redirect traffic from port 80 and the desired url to a random port (see this [writeup](https://cocalc.com/share/0f65cb8b-6f11-42b9-87d4-2e2ec6e0bf63/final_report/CP317_Final_Report.pdf?viewer=share) for more details)
-3. Update API KEY/ID, trusted url, and LMS values in the deploy_python file.
+4. Update API KEY/ID, trusted url, and LMS values in the deploy_python file.
-4. Run deploy_python
+5. Run deploy_python
-5. If you later want to run the latest version of the code just run deploy_python again.
+6. If you later want to run the latest version of the code just run deploy_python again.

 ### PHP
 1. Clone repository to server you want to run it on.